Advice for Wedding Planners

 The Printed Materials

 If you have less than 50 guests, skip the formal invitations and send hand-written notes or telephone (if local).
 If you go the printing route, be sure they are light enough to be sent with the least amount of postage.
 Going over 1 ounce will increase your costs.
 Tips on lightening the mailing and saving money include: skip the tissue paper, use small postcards as the reply cards (also saving you return postage), print reception info at the bottom of the invitation avoiding separate reception cards.
 You could also print RSVP info at the bottom of the invitation and skip the return cards altogether.
 If you have a computer, you could design and print your own invitations.
 There are some very nice paper stock and envelopes to be found in stores or on-line.
-One helpful Internet site is InvitationsEtc. which has lot of information on doing your own inviations/programs etc. You can also do your own wedding programs.
+You can also do your own wedding programs.
 They can be easily designed and printed at home.
 See ceremony programs for more detail.
 If ordering invitations, programs and other printed materials, consider ordering on-line or through catalogs for bargains.
 Thermography is less expensive than engraving on printed matter.
 The paper stock also varies in price and you could save money here.